 The Independent Review Panel shall report its findings, and decision to the Board.
 The Board shall notify the applicant or specialist of that decision by registered or certified mail sent to the lawyer's last known address.

 The decision of the Independent Review Panel shall be final.

-Adopted by the Board of Governors 2000

-Amended by the Board of Governors - February 2018
+Adopted by the Board of Governors 2008 Amended by the Board of Governors December 12, 2014 Amended by the Board of Governors - February 16, 2018